Facilities Operations and Maintenance Work Order Requests (Policy 9070)

 a.
 Initiate a Facilities Operations and Maintenance Work Order form describing the work requested for normal time frame work.
 If an emergency, call Facilities Operations and Maintenance Work Order Control Center, and report the problem.
 Follow with a completed work order, if directed.

 b.
 For maintenance services needed, send the Work Order directly to Facilities Operations and Maintenance.
-For non-maintenance services needed, route the work order through the appropriate department chairperson for approval and funding source, then send, to Facilities Operations and Maintenance Work Control Center.
+For non-maintenance services needed, route the work order through the appropriate department chairperson for approval and funding source, then send to Facilities Operations and Maintenance Work Control Center.

 c.
 If the Work Order indicates that the work is approved, funded and does not make measurable changes to an area, the requested work will be scheduled as soon as staffing and time permits.
 If an estimate was indicated on the form, the estimate will be sent back to the department for final approval and implementation.

-If the work requested measurably modifies a room, structure, or other area, the work will automatically be referred to the Architect and Engineering Services, who will contact the department to further detail the project, and simultaneously check for code conformance and dedicated University building use.
+If the work requested measurably modifies a room, structure, or other area, the work will automatically be referred to the Architectural and Engineering Services, who will contact the department to further detail the project, and simultaneously check for code conformance and dedicated University building use.

 3.2 Accessible Features and Equipment

 b.
 If additional accommodations need to be provided while the equipment is being repaired, Facilities Operations and Maintenance will work with the requesting group to help provide the accommodation during the repair.
-See the Facilities Operations and Maintenance procedures for ensuring accessible facilities.
+See the Facilities Operations and Maintenance Procedures for ensuring accessible facilities.

 July 1995; January 2016; June 2016